Not all base layers will fit all conditions.

 Merino wool also provides natural UV protection.

-Base layers made from merino wool are more expensive than base layers made from synthetic materials though.
+Base layers made from merino wool are more expensive than base layers made from synthetic materials, though.
 And they are also heavier.

 But merino wool is none of those things.
 It doesn’t itch, and it is very soft on the skin.
-I also love the fact, that it doesn’t stink after a day of skiing.
+I also love the fact that it doesn’t stink after a day of skiing.

 Base layers and weight classes

 Base layers for skiing are usually classified into three weight classes: lightweight, mid-weight, and heavyweight.
 The weight classes are measured in grams/m2 fabric weight.
-The higher number of grams per square meter, the warmer the base layer is.
+The higher the number of grams per square meter, the warmer the base layer is.

 Lightweight insulation usually ranges from 170-200 grams.
 These are good at the end of the season in Marts or April when it is balmy.
-If you pair them with a warm mid-layer, softshell or 3-in-1 jacket, you can also wear them earlier in the season.
-I would not recommend these for cold or icy conditions though.
+If you pair them with a warm mid-layer, softshell, or 3-in-1 jacket, you can also wear them earlier in the season.
+I would not recommend these for cold or icy conditions, though.

 Mid-weight insulation usually ranges from 200-300 grams.
 This weight class is the most versatile when it comes to recreational skiing.
-When I go skiing in the Alps early or mid-season, this is the base layer weight class, I usually bring.
+When I go skiing in the Alps early or mid-season, this is the base layer weight class I usually bring.

 Heavyweight insulation is anything from 300 grams and up.
-If I go skiing in Norway or Sweden in early or mid-season, this is definitely the type of base layers, I’ll bring.
-Heavyweight insulation is sometimes worn as an extra layer of insulation on top of e.g. a lightweight base layer.
+These are the warmest base layers.
+If I go skiing in Norway or Sweden in the early or mid-season, this is the type of base layers I’ll bring, as they are the best choice if you need that extra warmth.

 A quick tip on base layer pants

-Recommended base layers for skiing
+Best base layers for skiing

 So let’s have a look at some brands of base layers, that I trust to do the job of keeping me warm on the slopes.